EOP-OMB/federal-program-inventory/website/pages/search.md

   - title: U.S. Census Bureau
   title: Department of Commerce
 - sub_categories:
-  - title: ACC-APG
+  - title: DEFENSE INTELLIGENCE AGENCY (DIA)
   - title: DEFENSE POW-MIA ACCOUNTING AGENCY (DPAA)
   - title: DEFENSE SECURITY COOPERATION AGENCY (DSCA)
   - title: Defense Advanced Research Projects Agency  (DARPA)
   - title: Defense Health Agency (DHA)
   - title: Defense Threat Reduction Agency (DTRA)
   - title: Department Of The Navy
-  - title: Department of Defense
   - title: Department of Defense Education Activity (DODEA)
   - title: Department of the Air Force
   - title: Department of the Army
   - title: Immediate Office of the Secretary of Defense
   - title: NATIONAL SECURITY AGENCY (NSA)
-  - title: ONR
   - title: Office of Local Defense Community Cooperation
   - title: Office of the Secretary of Defense
-  - title: SPAWAR
   - title: U.S. Army Corps of Engineers - Civil Program Financing Only
-  - title: USACE
-  - title: USMC
   - title: Uniformed Services University of the Health Sciences
-  - title: WASHINGTON HEADQUARTERS SERVICES
   - title: Washington Headquarters Services (WHS)
-  - title: Unspecified
   title: Department of Defense
 - sub_categories:
+  - title: Department of Education
   - title: Institute of Education Sciences
   - title: Office Of Career, Technical, And Adult Education
   - title: Office of Elementary and Secondary Education
   - title: Office of Federal Student Aid
   - title: Office of Human Resources and Administration
-  - title: Office of Postsecondary Education
   - title: Office of Special Education and Rehabilitative Services
-  - title: Unspecified
   title: Department of Education
 - sub_categories:
-  - title: AITO - ARTIFICIAL INTEL AND TECH
   - title: Department of Energy
   - title: NNSA
-  - title: Unspecified
   title: Department of Energy
 - sub_categories:
+  - title: ADMINISTRATION FOR STRATEGIC PREPAREDNESS AND RESPONSE
   - title: Administration for Children and Families
   - title: Administration for Community Living (ACL)
   - title: Agency for Healthcare Research and Quality
   - title: Centers for Disease Control and Prevention
   - title: Centers for Medicare and Medicaid Services
-  - title: Department of Health and Human Services
   - title: Food and Drug Administration
   - title: Health Resources and Services Administration
   - title: Indian Health Service
-  - title: NIH ADVANCED RESEARCH PROJECTS AGENCY FOR HEALTH (ARPA-H)
   - title: National Institutes of Health
   - title: Office Of The Assistant Secretary For Administration (ASA)
   - title: Office of Assistant Secretary for Health
-  - title: Office of Disease Prevention and Health Promotion
   - title: Office of the National Coordinator for Health Information Technology (ONC)
   - title: Office of the Secretary
   - title: Substance Abuse and Mental Health Services Administration
-  - title: Unspecified
   title: Department of Health and Human Services
 - sub_categories:
   - title: Citizenship & Immigration Services